 These demerit points are added to your driving record when you commit any driving or traffic offence.
 If you cross the points limit, the NSW transport authority may suspend your driving license or even refuse to renew it.

-If you have received a notice of suspension from the Road and Maritime service, you may need to contact a traffic lawyer to discuss your options.
+If you have received a notice of suspension from the Road and Maritime service, you may need to contact a traffic lawyer to fight traffic violations for you and to discuss your options.